Are you trying to figure out what is the best Cricut machine for you?

 This is my Cricut Maker review and FAQ after buying one and falling in love with it.

-Keep reading to find out everything you need to know about the Cricut Maker, if it’s the best Cricut to buy for you, and if it lives up to all the hype!
+Keep reading to find out everything you need to know about the Cricut Maker before you decide to take the plunge and get one of your own.

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no extra cost to you.
 Find out more here.
 Thank you for your support!)